rammurmu/runash-blog/README.md

 ### Real world's Rral Commerce ###
 Providing physical reality through virtual reality

-### Physical Reality (PR) ###
-We are create live streaming environment wher sellers can meet, <br>showcase,demonstrate, and presentation or display their organic product and services with buyers

 ### HOW IT WORKS? ###
 Create live stream take few steps <br>